stenbror/ActiveOberon2019/README.md

 | RECORD | RETURN | RESULT | SELF | THEN | TRUE | TO | TYPE |
 | UNTIL | VAR | WHILE | WITH |

-**If you don't use strict mode, lower case keywords is allowed also**
+**If you don't use strict mode, lower case keywords is also allowed**

 | | | | | | | | |
 |----|-----|-----|-----|-----|-----|------|------|